ryan-mcclue/ryan-mcclue/src/knowledge.md

 https://apollolabsblog.hashnode.dev/how-to-estimate-your-embedded-iot-device-power-consumption
 You need to get a power monitor.
 Then you can enable different components and see what they pull relative to base draw. e.g. establish a baseline for idle system, then enable some component and check the difference from idle. e.g. log power usage during a wireless transmission

-verify with a profiler:
-stm32 better ADC accuracy, lower ISR latency, good documentation, better power efficiency, more IO

-Using third party libraries like ESP-IDF opens up to issues like setting wake up pin enables an internal pull-up resistor behind-the-scenes, causing unstable wake times

 - Full HD (1920x1080) @ 60fps @ 8bit-colour
 Assume 20cycles per pixel.
 10cycles pixel transfer.
 (1920x1080x60x8) x (20 + 10) = min. frequency
 Now, although bandwidth linked to frequency, ignores cache hits etc.

-A good rule of thumb is to pick hardware with at least twice the resources (RAM, flash, CPU cycles etc) you estimate will be required.

-memory bus set up to transfer 4 bytes at a time on exactly 4 byte boundaries. this alignment is for hardware efficiency if unaligned, and if the hardware supports it, 2 cycles required to get 4bytes

-signed + unsigned (unsigned converted to signed) will typically do sign extension when converting from signed to unsigned

 # DSP
 Shannon-Nyquist: sampling rate at least twice highest frequency component to prevent aliasing.